 In a Tzedakah box, we put coins.
-In a Tzedek Box, we put slips of paper on which we've written our most recent contributions to justice ("I called my senator," "I sent postcards to potential voters") and our feelings and thoughts about it ("I need to get my sister to do this, too").
+In a Tzedek Box, we put slips of paper on which we've written our most recent contributions to a better world ("I called my senator," "I spoke out against racism") and our feelings and thoughts about it ("I need to encourage my sister to do this, too").
 Once a year (on Pesach Sheni, a month after Passover), we open our boxes and reflect collectively on the work we've done and the work still to do.

 A Tzedek Box prompts us to pause and reflect.
 A Tzedek Box provides sacred accountability.
-A Tzedek Box helps us ask the Eternal for partnership in the work of repairing the world.
+Given that none of us can do this work alone, a Tzedek Box helps us ask the Eternal for partnership in the work of repairing the world.